Lexie0822/binance-websocket-cpp/README.md

    - **Files Involved**:
      - `EventLoop.cpp`, `LockFreeQueue.h`, `ThreadPool.h`
    - **Current Implementation**:
-     - Your solution includes several lock-free data structures (`LockFreeQueue` and `LockFreePriorityQueue`) that help in scaling the solution horizontally by minimizing locking bottlenecks.
+     - Including several lock-free data structures (`LockFreeQueue` and `LockFreePriorityQueue`) that help in scaling the solution horizontally by minimizing locking bottlenecks.
 The use of thread pools further helps to manage multiple symbols concurrently.
    - **Feedback**:
      - Improvements can include splitting symbols across specific CPU cores using CPU affinity to avoid overloading a single core.
 Implementing a load balancing strategy to distribute symbols across available CPU resources would also enhance horizontal scalability.